iamthemarkjack/Classical_Deraining/README.md

 1. Layers with priors
 - Run `evaluate.py` file in `Layer_priors` folder
 - Make sure libraries torch, numpy, matplotlib, pandas, cv2 are installed
+- It is preffered to run code on device with nvidia cuda

 2. Morphological component analysis
 - Run `MCA.py` file in `Morphological_component_analysis` folder